hsinhochien/NLG/README.md

 The MT5 model is trained using the specified training arguments, including learning rate, batch size, and number of epochs.

-## generation.ipynb
-This file performs inference on ```public.jsonl``` using the model I trained and the generation strategy I chose.
-It also calculates the ROUGE scores.

 ## inference.py
 This file is used to perform inference on ```/path/to/input.jsonl``` using the model I trained and the generation strategy I chose.